jdibenes/marcus/README.md

 ## Building the Unity server application

+The server application was developed in Unity 2020.3.42f1.

 1. Open the project in Unity.
 If the MRTK Project Configurator window pops up just close it.
 2. Go to Build Settings (File -> Build Settings).
 3. Switch to Universal Windows Platform.